Default Font Size Icon

 2. Drugs: means a narcotic drug as defined in RCW 69.50.101, a controlled substance as defined in RCW 69.50.201 through RCW 69.50.212, or a legend drug as defined in RCW 69.41.010.

-12. Day: means a weekday, excluding weekends, college holidays, and college closures unless otherwise specified.
+13. Day: unless specifically specified, means a weekday, excluding weekends, college holidays, and college closures unless otherwise specified.

-13. Disciplinary action: is the process by which the student conduct officer imposes discipline against a student for a violation of the code of student conduct.
+14. Disciplinary action: is the process by which the student conduct officer imposes discipline against a student for a violation of the code of student conduct.
+A written or verbal warning is not disciplinary action..

 1. Hand delivery of the document to the specified college official or college official's assistant; or